 At the PRI we recognise that responsible investment is undergoing considerable change.
 There is an important role for investors to play in advancing the responsible investment agenda at this time, and for the PRI to support investors in doing so.

-The PRI has commenced a global signatory consultation – PRI in a Changing World – to explore key issues for the future of responsible investment; the PRI’s vision, mission and purpose; and the value we provide to signatories.
+The PRI conducted a global signatory consultation – PRI in a Changing World – to explore key issues for the future of responsible investment; the PRI’s vision, mission and purpose; and the value we provide to signatories.

-Following preparatory outreach with signatories to test our approach, the consultation is being held in two parts:
+Following preparatory outreach with signatories to test our approach, the consultation was in two parts:

 - Part 1: Signatory conversations (September – November 2022)